ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 Because this area is changing quickly, I expect many of the tools and recommendations above to improve over time.
 At the moment, none of these are a **silver bullet** approach and requires significant heavy-lifting from faculty often with limited direct institutional support.
 I'm mostly seeing lots of workshops and faculty-led resources being generated.

-Just a quick glance at the discourse surrounding this does not paint a rosey picture:
+Just a quick glance at the discourse surrounding this does not paint a rosy picture:

 - [Accessibility Real Talk](https://www.reddit.com/r/Professors/comments/1qykci5/accessibility_real_talk/)
 - [New Federal Accessibility Requirements](https://www.reddit.com/r/Professors/comments/1qcqf6v/new_federal_accessibility_requirements/)
 - [Title II Accessibility Thoughts](https://www.reddit.com/r/Professors/comments/1px0jxw/title_ii_accessibility_thoughts/)
 - [New ADA Law Forces Professors to Take Down Their Notes](https://www.reddit.com/r/math/comments/1ryh7md/new_ada_law_forces_professors_to_take_down_their/)

 There's a big risk these requirements *degrade* our current instructional materials for students and push us further into just using big publisher materials rather than bespoke content which uses our unique expertise.
-To quote a commonn response:
+To quote a common response:

 > Instructors at my school are responding to this largely by just not posting notes anymore.
 One writes all of his notes and mark down and then posts them, which seems like a lot of work.